 Studio Card #4: The Hero’s Journey (Part I) – A Call To Action

-The Hero's Journey (Part I) A Call to Action
+The Hero's Journey (Part I) Call To Action

-Welcome to the adventure, fellow travellers.
-As we hope you’ll soon discover in the course of this Collaborative Series, stories and storytelling are an important part of our human existence.
-The natural, narrative flow of a story—from beginning, to middle, to end—seems to be part of our DNA.
-The stories we tell ourselves play a large role in how our brains make sense of the world.
+Welcome to the adventure, fellow travelers.
+As you’ll soon discover in this Collaborative Series, stories and storytelling are essential to human existence.
+The natural flow of a story—from beginning to middle to end—feels wired into our DNA.
+The stories we tell ourselves shape how we understand the world.

 The hero is introduced to us in their ordinary world.
 The mundane, ordinary world is presented in stark contrast with the “special world” that the hero will enter when they accept their quest.